Leonardozn/coyote-cli/README.md

 ## Coyote-cli
-Coyote-cli is a tool created to generate the necessary files of a basic project based on **Node js** and **mongodb** as a database.
+Coyote-cli is a tool created to generate the necessary files of a basic project based on **Node js** and **mongodb** or **postgresql** as a database.
 With just a couple of tweaks you can save yourself a couple of hours of work creating rest api.

 This project is not only designed to save configuration time, but also to focus the developer a little more towards the structure that the project must carry in relation to business logic.